nus-cs2103-AY2223S2/ip/README.md

-# Duke
+# Chopper helpdesk
 > “Your mind is for having ideas, not holding them.” – David Allen ([source](https://dansilvestre.com/productivity-quotes/))

-Duke frees your mind by remembering things you need to do
+Chopper helpdesk frees your mind by remembering things you need to do

 It is
 - Chat-based